Chess: Pranav Anand becomes India’s 76th Grandmaster

 Bengaluru’s Pranav Anand became India’s 76th Grandmaster as he passed the 2,500 Elo mark in the World Youth Chess Championship in Mamaia, Romania.
 The 15-year-old earned the title on Thursday after having already fulfilled the other qualifications for a GM title.

-He defeated France’s Augustin Droin to claim the the U-14 Open gold end with 9 points from 11 rounds, a day after fulfilling the requirement to become India’s 76th Grandmaster.
+He defeated France’s Augustin Droin to claim the U-14 Open gold with 9 points from 11 rounds, a day after fulfilling the requirement to become India’s 76th Grandmaster.

 By drawing his game against Spain’s top-ranked GM Eduardo Iturrizaga Bonelli (2619) in the penultimate round, Anand had earned his third and final GM norm in Biel at the 55th Biel Chess Festival in July.